robert-westenberger/knowledgebase/book-notes/structure-and-interpretation-of-computer-programs/2-4-Multiple-representations-for-abstract-data.md

    return get("make_from_real_imag", "rectangular")(x, y);
 }
 ```
-In the message passing example,
+In the message passing example, make_from_real_imag is a function that,
 `message-passing-make-from-real-imag.js`
 ```
 function make_from_real_imag(x, y) {